brennanMKE/FlashQuiz/README.md

 # FlashQuiz

 Sample project which features unit tests written in Objective-C and Swift.
 The app was initially written without a UI and just state, behavior and tests written in Objective-C. Then the UI was introduced after the state and behavior was tested and ready.
 Approaching the development process in this way ensured the code was functional and testable without UI.
-Now changes to the UI require less work because the state and behavior is decoupled.
+Now changes require less work because the UI is decoupled from the state and behavior.

 Once the app was completed the tests written in Swift were added and the code supporting the state and behavior was updated to work with Swift.
 Adding `nonnull` and `nullable` details to the Objective-C code was necessary as well as managing bridging headers in the app and test target.